-GHGRS Strategy and Consistency Options Description of Project Measure Project Conformance Caltrain Modernization For projects located within 1⁄2 mile of a Caltrain station, establish a program through which to provide project tenants and/or residents with free or reduced Caltrain passes or Develop a program that provides project tenants and/or residents with options to reduce their vehicle miles traveled (e.g., a TDM program), which could include transit passes, bike lockers and showers, or other strategies to reduce project related VMT.
-Supports Strategies: GHGRS #6 Describe which, if any, project consistency options from the leftmost column you are implementing.
+GHGRS Strategy and Consistency Options Description of Project Measure Project Conformance Caltrain Modernization 1.
+For projects located within 1⁄2 mile of a Caltrain station, establish a program through which to provide project tenants and/or residents with free or reduced Caltrain passes or Describe which, if any, project consistency options from the leftmost column you are implementing.
 OR, Describe why this strategy is not applicable to your project.
-OR, Describe why such measures are infeasible. ☐ Proposed ☐ Not Applicable ☐ Not Feasible ☐ Alternative Measure Proposed Water Conservation Install high-efficiency appliances/fixtures to reduce water use, and/or include water-sensitive landscape design, and/or Provide access to reclaimed water for outdoor water use on the project site.
-Supports Strategies: GHGRS #7 Describe which, if any, project consistency options from the leftmost column you are implementing.
+OR, ☐ Proposed ☐ Not Applicable ☐ Not Feasible ☐ Alternative Measure Proposed 2.
+Develop a program that provides project tenants and/or residents with options to reduce their vehicle miles traveled (e.g., a TDM program), which could include transit passes, bike lockers and showers, or other strategies to reduce project related VMT.
+Supports Strategies: GHGRS #6 The proposed project would construct new water supply infrastructure to serve the IBM campus.
+The project would not generate new employees or visitation at the project site, and does not involve any long-term or permanent trip-generating uses.
+The project is also not within 0.5-mile of a Caltrain station.
+Water Conservation Install high-efficiency appliances/fixtures to reduce water use, and/or include water-sensitive landscape design, and/or Provide access to reclaimed water for outdoor water use on the project site.
+Describe which, if any, project consistency options from the leftmost column you are implementing.
 OR, Describe why this strategy is not applicable to your project.
-OR, Describe why such measures are infeasible. ☐ Proposed ☐ Not Applicable ☐ Not Feasible ☐ Alternative Measure Proposed
+OR, Describe why such measures are infeasible. ☐ Proposed ☒ Not Applicable ☐ Not Feasible ☐ Alternative Measure Proposed Supports Strategies: GHGRS #7 The proposed project would install infrastructure in order to connect to the San José Municipal Water System, replacing the existing campus connection with water supplied by a private provider.
+The proposed new water supply pipelines would replace the existing source of water for the campus, and would not result in an increase in water demand.